uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 It should then pass this information to another part, which analyses the data and decides where to move next.
 Finally, you should have a part of the software which interacts with the robot’s wheels to make it move in a given direction.

-Try to break down your software into as many parts as possible (remember, small components are much easier to build!) but don’t go too far - each part should perform a sensible task and be relatively independent from the rest of the system.
+Try to break down your software into as many parts as possible (remember, small components are much easier to build!) but don’t go too far &ndash; each part should perform a sensible task and be relatively independent from the rest of the system.

 For each part that you have identified, write a brief description about what it does.
 Then think about how the parts would interact.